Please help us keep the building operating as best we can by reporting issues that arise.

 - Fill out the form completely and submit the form.

 - You and your faculty member will receive a confirmation email once your date is confirmed and entered on the calendar.

-POLICY: Dates for required recitals must be booked at least 30 days in advance.
+POLICY: Dates for required recitals must be booked at no later than Census Day (21st academic day of semester) of the semester performing.
 Only one date will be reserved per student.
 Recital dates/times may not be traded or changed without permission.
-Any changes must be prior to the 30-day paperwork deadline.
+Any changes must be approved no later than 30 days prior to the performance.